The Recognition of Black Artists in the Mainstream Art World

 The first Black woman to graduate from the fine art department at Howard University, Alma Thomas taught art for 35 years in Washington, D.C.
 She was also the first Black woman to have a solo show at the Whitney Museum in 1972.
 Today, Black abstract artists are finally receiving the recognition that they deserve.
 A recent museum exhibition honors Alma Thomas and her son, John Lewis, who were integral members of the Abstract Expressionist movement.
 Today, their work is slowly being collected in places of honor and they are gaining worldwide recognition.

 The evolution of Black art is truly incredible.
 Throughout history, Black artists have worked diligently to gain recognition and break into mainstream society.
 Slavery had its hand in this, but the abolitionists paved the way for the first black artists in the U.S. to find notoriety.
 In the 1800s, there were few opportunities for Black artists to study art.
 The first to receive national recognition were Joshua Johnston, Robert S. Duncanson, and Edward Mitchell Bannister.
 In the 19th century, there was also Henry Ossawa Turner, who received formal training at the Philadelphia Academy of Fine Arts.
 In addition, he was self-taught.
-Learn more about art on this site.
+Learn more about art on

 The recognition of black artists in the mainstream art world has been slow and hesitant.
 The struggle to achieve equity has been long, but there is light at the end of the tunnel for Black artists.
 In this case, the Grammy nomination for Tyler the Creator's rap album, "Igor," represents a significant milestone for the genre-bending artist.
 With continued efforts and dedication, black artists will continue to be underrepresented in the mainstream art world.